 I am a historian of modern China with a focus on social history, changing political cultures, and ecological crisis in the late nineteenth and twentieth centuries.

 My first book Famine Relief in Warlord China captures everyday life in Chinese villages, towns and cities a century ago by examining the varied responses to drought famine on the North China plain.
 One of the book’s main aims is to shed light on what Chinese communities actually did and did not do when millions of destitute neighbors or compatriots faced starvation due to spiraling grain prices over the winter of 1920-21.
-In doing so, the book seeks to shift academic attention away from international and institutional relief interventions in modern Chinese disasters towards activity occurring along indigenous social networks.
+In doing so, the book seeks to shift academic attention away from international and institutional relief interventions in modern Chinese disasters towards activity along indigenous social networks.
 It does this for what it reveals about everyday values and social relations in an under-studied period between the fall of the Qing in 1911 and the rise of the Communist and Nationalist parties over the course of the 1920s.

-I hold a PhD in Chinese history from the University of California, Irvine, and taught East Asian history in the History Department of the University of Manchester from 2012-19, during which I created DisasterHistory.org, and at Monash University in Melbourne in 2020-21.
-I am now taking up a new position in the Centre d’histoire at Sciences Po Paris.
+Since graduating from the University of California, Irvine, with a PhD in History, I’ve taught at the University of Manchester from 2012-19, during which I created DisasterHistory.org, and at Monash University in Melbourne in 2020-21.
+I am now based at the Center for History at Sciences Po Paris.